boekenbox/gitbook-beta/troubleshooting/critical-errors.md

 # Critical errors

-When there is a problem that might need attention, Gunbot usually shows an error notification in the GUI.
-Some errors are only visible in the console window running Gunbot.
+When there is a problem that might need attention, bitRage usually shows an error notification in the GUI.
+Some errors are only visible in the console window running bitRage.

 For troubleshooting purposes, recent logs are stored in the /logs folder.
-After Gunbot is closed, logfiles can be read with a text editor like Notepad++.
+After bitRage is closed, logfiles can be read with a text editor like Notepad++.

 This page describes common problems and their possible solutions.

 {% hint style="success" %}
 **Tips for troubleshooting**

-Always completely close and restart Gunbot before trying to resolve a critical issue.
+Always completely close and restart bitRage before trying to resolve a critical issue.

-Reboot your computer when you are unsure if you've completely closed Gunbot.
+Reboot your computer when you are unsure if you've completely closed bitRage.

-When resolving an isse that might be related to API rate limiting, stop running Gunbot for at least 30 minutes before trying to solve the problem.
+When resolving an isse that might be related to API rate limiting, stop running bitRage for at least 30 minutes before trying to solve the problem.
 {% endhint %}

-## Errors when starting Gunbot
+## Errors when starting bitRage

-The following errors are **critical** and will prevent trading, they indicate Gunbot could not properly start or connect to an exchange.
+The following errors are **critical** and will prevent trading, they indicate bitRage could not properly start or connect to an exchange.